-For the aspiring chef, it’s important to learn the tropes of specific cuisines in order to develop innovative dishes that adhere to cultural traditions.
+For the aspiring chef, it’s important to learn the ropes of specific cuisines in order to develop innovative dishes that adhere to cultural traditions.
 Of course, many of the world’s most renowned culinary experts think outside the box when it comes to fusing styles and techniques.
 While hot dogs are classic American fare, many street vendors and legendary chefs in France have taken it upon themselves to implement French cooking techniques when approaching this handheld favorite.
 Even French chef Yannick Alléno, owner of a three Michelin star restaurant, has a take on this dish, as noted by the New York Times.
-Though hot dogs already taste fantastic with nothing more than a little ketchup and mustard, this gourmet approach to this food takes the flavor to the next level.
+Though hot dogs already taste fantastic with nothing more than a little mustard and/or ketchup (depending on where you live), this gourmet approach to this food takes the flavor to the next level.
 If you’re looking for a new take on the hot dogs sitting in your refrigerator, consider trying out the French version of this American classic.

 Parisian hot dog recipe

 Below is an easy Parisian hot dog recipe from Russell van Kraayenburg’s cookbook, “Haute Dogs: Recipes for Delicious Hot Dogs, Buns, and Condiments.”

 - Ketchup, to taste (optional)